rynop/software-school/README.md

 # Prerequisites

-Before getting started, there are some steps the teacher will need to do
+To optimally teach this class, you should have a decent grasp of software development.

 - Presentation slides can be found [here](https://docs.google.com/presentation/d/1ZBV382xmKHYd6rEfKVmPTAwuuC0Ok2Nsl5CspRlGBlA/edit?usp=sharing) (bookmark it!)
-> Note: updates/suggestions welcome.
+> Note: slide updates/suggestions welcome.
 Just open an issue on this github repo
+- Each kid needs a computer.
+Right now the lessons are for Mac only, but can be adapted for Windows (PRs welcome ;)
 - Optional: Github account, for using Visual Studio Code screen sharing / paired coding (see below)

 ## Collaboration